Running a Qiskit Function as a function

 Writing the Qiskit Function

 First, we need to write the function code and save it to a file called function.py.
-This function creates a two-qubit quantum circuit that prepares a Bell state, measures the result, and saves the measured probability distribution.
+This function will contain the logic for our Qiskit Function.
+For this example, we will create a two-qubit quantum circuit that prepares a Bell state, measures the result, and saves the measured probability distribution.

 The code for the function is shown below: